Get the Game Ready

 If you haven’t already, be sure to set your game to Public so you can share it with Roblox community!
 Then, take steps to promote your game and make Robux.

 Making Games Public »

 Make sure your game is published first.
 Then, in the Home tab, left click on the Game Settings icon.
-Under Playability, change the setting to Public.
+On the left bar, select Permissions and set the game to Public.